Pale-Blue-Dot-97/Minerva/README.md

 ## About 🔎

-Minerva is a package to aid in the building, fitting and testing of neural network models on geo-spatial rasterised land cover data.
+Minerva is a package to aid in the building, fitting and testing of neural network models on multi-spectral geo-spatial data.

 ## Getting Started ▶